What is WAKIX?

 What does histamine do in the brain?

-Histamine is a natural chemical in the brain that helps us to stay awake and have stable muscle tone throughout the day.
+Histamine is a natural chemical in the brain that works in two ways to help us stay awake during the day:

 Can I take antihistamines if I'm taking WAKIX?